 - A working, growing Google Doc of “Design solutions for fake news”

-- Two proud, reportedly big-moneymaking, self-proclaimed “new yellow journalists” profiled in yesterday’s Washington Post – more like a blend of Nigerian Internet scammer and yellow journalist in an era when anybody can be one.
+- Two proud, reportedly big-moneymaking, self-proclaimed “new yellow journalists” profiled in yesterday’s Washington Post – more like a blend of Nigerian Internet scammer and yellow journalist in an era when anybody can be that.
 “Violence and chaos and aggressive wording is what people are attracted to,” one of them told the Post.

 - Two other fake news creators’ stories, one from NPR on the creator of Disinfomedia in suburban L.A. and the other from the Washington Post on an American who made considerable money doing so but said it was more because he wanted to be the new TheOnion.com